Welcome

 How to Purchase a Pen

-To purchase or inquire about a pen, please visit the Contact page and send me a note about which pen you wish to buy.
+To purchase or inquire about a pen, please email me here or visit the Contact page and send me a note about which pen you wish to buy.
 When you’re ready to purchase, I will send an invoice.
 Details about purchasing and payment, warranty, and returns are here .

-If you’re shopping for a present but don’t know what to purchase, Timsvintagepens also has gift certificates, available in any denomination you’d like, no extra charge, no expiration, just ask.
+If you’re shopping for a present but don’t know what to purchase, Timsvintagepens will happily offer advice about an appropriate gift and also has gift certificates, available in any denomination you’d like, no extra charge, no expiration, just ask.

 About Timsvintagepens